iGoldye/encore_trucking/README.md

+## Framework

+This version already has ESX built in, alongside mythic_notify.

 # encore_trucking
 A simple framework-agnostic FiveM trucking script built for [Encore RP](http://discord.encorerp.com).
 Players rent a semi-truck and then perform various deliveries ranging from automobile deliveries to PDM, logging deliveries, fuel deliveries, etc.